-Researchers around the world have intensively investigated the biological mechanisms of COVID-19, resulting in a tsunami of data on a daily basis.
-Relying on a transdisciplinary collaborative effort, the CIAO project aims to make sense of all the scientific knowledge on COVID-19 by using the Adverse Outcome Pathway.
+Researchers around the world have intensively investigated the biological mechanisms underlying COVID-19, resulting in a tsunami of data on a daily basis.
+Relying on a transdisciplinary collaborative effort, the CIAO project aims to make sense of the scientific knowledge currently available on COVID-19 pathogenesis by using the Adverse Outcome Pathway (AOP) framework.

-An AOP depicts how the disease develops from a Molecular Initiating Event (contact with SARS-CoV-2) over series of biological Key Events (KE) in cells, tissues, organs toward an Adverse Outcome (AO) such as respiratory failure, multiorgan failure or anosmia.
+An AOP depicts how the disease develops from a Molecular Initiating Event (contact of the SARS-CoV-2 virus with the body) over series of essential and measurable biological Key Events (KE) in cells, tissues, organs toward an Adverse Outcome (AO) such as respiratory distress, multiorgan failure or anosmia.

-AOPs are living documents, they can be continuously updated.
+AOPs are living documents, they can be continuously updated when new information becomes available.
 AOPs covering a wide variety of adverse outcomes have already been developed and you can find them in the open access aopwiki.org.